Map Design: The Print layout#

 Generating an Atlas#

-An Atlas will generate a new page with the same map layout for each feature in a layer.
+An atlas will generate a new page with the same map layout for each feature in a layer.
 For most purposes, it useful to first create a map layout with the elements such as legend, sources and overview map and then insert the map item that will be controlled by the Atlas.
-To generate an Atlas:
+To generate an atlas:

 1. Click on the Atlas Settings-button in the Atlas Toolbar.